Weston High School (Massachusetts): History

+Campus

+Weston High School is a large brick and glass building sitting on a 103-acre campus that is shared with Weston Middle School.
+The campus includes 14 athletic fields, 10 tennis courts, an indoor pool, sugar house, and fishing pond.

 Weston High School, designed and built in 1961 at a cost of $64.3 million (2012 dollars), has been renovated periodically since its construction.
 The facilities have maintained a modern appearance, marked especially by the extensive use of glass.

-The design of Weston High School is largely natural-light intensive.
-Floor-to-ceiling windows mark the facade of three sides of the cafeteria as well as most stairwells.
-Hallways and classrooms can be lit almost entirely by natural light.
-The new science wing also features extensive floor-to-ceiling glass.

 The building itself consists of a large gymnasium, weight room, library, theater and tech center, dance studio, music rooms, auditorium, computer labs, and many classrooms.
 The building is split into different wings for each subject, including English and History, Math and Science, and Language.
-There are currently no plans to reconstruct the existing infrastructure; only to add and renovate.

 A seventh wing (G Wing) has been constructed for the 2012–2013 school year.
 The 23,000 square foot addition serves as the science wing, housing eight science classrooms, a 58-seat lecture hall, an outdoor amphitheater-style classroom, and copious atrium space.
 The project is designed for and seeking LEED Silver certification.

-Outside of the building stands a 40 inch bronze statue of a wildcat.
-At the cost of $19,000 (2020 dollars) this was the gift to the school from the class of 2020.